gramineproject/graphene/Documentation/oldwiki/Debugging-Graphene.md

 ## Running Graphene-SGX with GDB

-Graphene-SGX also supports GDB from outside the enclave if the enclave is created in the debug mode.
+Graphene-SGX also supports GDB from outside the enclave if the enclave is created in debug mode.
 Graphene provides a specialized GDB for the application and the library OS running inside an enclave.
 Using a normal GDB will only debug the execution OUTSIDE the enclave.

 To build Graphene-SGX with debug symbols, the source code needs to be compiled with `DEBUG=1`.
 Run the following commands in the source tree:

     make SGX=1 clean
     make SGX=1 DEBUG=1